valsamovich/cs.github.io/docs/tutorials/hadoop.md

 ![alt text](/assets/hadoop-shuffling.png "Hadoop shuffling")

+The **phases of MapReduce** are as follows:

+1. Local data is loaded into a mapping process as key/value pairs from HDFS.
+2. The Mapper output zero or more key/value pair, mapping computer values to particular key.
+3. Those pairs then sorted and shuffled based on the key and are then paseds to the reducer such that all values for a key available to it.
+4. The Reducer then must output zero or more final key/value pairs which are the output.
+5. Output is then went back to HDFS.

 ## Example

 This section is demonstrate the data flow in a MapReduce algorithm with canonical WordCount example by Python. **Goal** is to get from text woard and count.